Before you start

 Make sure you’re ready

-You do not need a license to install PageSeeder locally.
+You don’t need a license to install PageSeeder locally.

 PageSeeder is installed.
 Good.
 Let’s make sure it’s up.
 Go to:

 (or whatever host and port it has been installed on)

-If you cannot access the URL or it does not take you to the login screen, make sure the server has started:
+If you cannot access the URL or it doesn’t take you to the login screen, make sure the server has started:

 service pageseeder start

 Check the PageSeeder version

 Make sure you know what version of PageSeeder you’re working on.
-The PageSeeder version is always displayed at the bottom of the page.
+The PageSeeder version is displayed at the bottom of the sign in page.

 Sign in as an administrator

 To do some development on PageSeeder, you need elevated permissions.
 So make sure that you sign in as an administrator.

 - If you have installed PageSeeder yourself, you already have an administrator account: use the login and password that you used during the installation.

 - If you’re working off an existing installation, ask an administrator on that server to create/update your account for you.
 You need to log out and log back in for the change to take effect.

-To check that you’ve logged in as an administrator, make sure that the admin tab appears in the navigation.
+To confirm that you’ve logged in as an administrator, make sure that the tools icon appears in the navigation.

 Switch to the “developer view”

 Understanding the following concepts makes it more straightforward to start planning your first PageSeeder implementation.

 Special note is made of these concepts because of potential confusion with other, better-known terms.